emc211/optane-kdb-report/README.md

 <a name="intro"/>

 ## Intro/Background
+While there has been research published in the kdb community showing the effectiveness of Optane as an extremely fast disk, with the ability to query weeks of data with performance levels approaching that of DRAM (<need to work this better), there as yet, has been no published research using Optane as a volatile memory source.
 This blog post looks at running the realtime elements of a kdb+ market data stack on Optane Memory, mounted in DAX Enabled App Direct Mode.
-We've documented some a few useful utilities for moving your data into Optane with minimal effort and documented the performance we saw.
+It also provides a few useful utilities for moving your data into Optane with minimal effort, and it documents the observed performance.

 <a name="hardware"/>

 ## Hardware

-server details TODO Intel can provide more details here on optane and the server set up.
+-TODO - SHOULD THIS BE AN APPENDIX- server details TODO Intel can provide more details here on optane and the server set up.

 ```